collocations.org

 They believe he has supernatural powers.

-Religion is rapidly losing its power to shape our behaviour.
+Religion is rapidly losing its power to shape our lives.

 He wants to change the world through the power of prayer.